Olympic Mocs

 Floyd Edwin Lay (left) was a member of the U.S. Olympic Basketball Committee from 1964-1980 and served as Vice Chairman from 1972-1980.

-Lay graduated from Florida Southern in 1941 with a degree in Science and a minor in Mathematics.
+Lay graduated from Florida Southern in 1941 with a degree in science and a minor in mathematics.
 He played on the Varsity Men’s Basketball Team from 1938-1941 where he was the lead scorer as well as Team Captain in 1941.
 In 1939, he was named to the State AAU All-American Basketball Squad where he set a record for the most points scored in a single-tournament game (41).
 While at FSC, he was also a member of the Alpha Sigma fraternity and Student Government as well as the President of the Varsity “S” Club in 1941.
-Lay later received his Master’s degree in Educational Administration and Supervision from Florida Southern as well.
+Lay later received his master’s degree in educational administration and supervision from Florida Southern as well.

 In 1956, Lay began his career at the Florida High School Athletics Association; he later became the head of the Association in 1963.
 After a long career, he retired from the organization in 1980.
 In recognition of his contributions to the organization, FHSAA’s Floyd E. Lay Sunshine Cup All-Sports Awards program was later named in his honor.
 Lay has been inducted into seven Halls of Fame: Florida High School Athletic Association, Lakeland High School, Florida Southern Athletics, National High School Sports, Florida Sports, Polk County Schools, and Polk County Sports Halls of Fame.
+Floyd E. Lay passed away in 2010.

 Sources: